jennielees/full-stack/_posts/2014-08-26-project-resources.md

 week: 9
 ---

-This page has two projects.
-The 'Pirate Bar' exercise is broken out in detail step-by-step.
-The 'Street Sweeping' exercise is left at a high level as an exercise for you.
+This page has two sample projects.
+The 'Pirate Bar' project is broken out in detail step-by-step, though has some open-ended pieces at the end.
+The 'Street Sweeping' project is left at a high level as an exercise for you.

 ## Sample Project 1: Pirate Bar